dora-network/dora-client-go/doraclient/docs/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **StreamOrderBookBalances**
-> InlineResponse20014 StreamOrderBookBalances(ctx, id, optional)
+> InlineResponse20014 StreamOrderBookBalances(ctx, orderbookId, optional)
 Get a snapshot of base and quote balances for an order book and open a stream for real-time updates

 ### Required Parameters